gkostal/attestation/maa.signing.tool/readme.md

 # Overview

 This project contains .NET 6 C# code for a console application that can be used to create signed JWT's to work with the MAA service when it's running in *Isolated* mode.
 Since the code is written using .NET 6, it can run on Windows, Linux or a Mac.
+This tool supports:
+* creating a signing key and certificate
+* using a signing key + certificate to create a signed policy JWT
+* using a signing key + certificate to create a signed certificate JWT

 ## Background